AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Multi-dimensional Evaluation Framework

 \subsection{Structural Attributes}

-Structural attributes offer a glimpse of the surface-level characteristics of the textual summaries, and their comparison for the original abstractive and transformed extractive summaries furnishes insights into their syntactical complexities.
+Structural attributes offer a glimpse of the surface-level characteristics of the textual data.
+The comparison between structural attributes of OAG and TES summaries furnishes insights into their distinct syntactical patterns.
 Considering \textit{terms} to be the minimal lexical units and sentences to be maximal lexical units, we use two basal metrics - (i) word count, which reflects the summary length, (ii) average sentence length, which indicates the complexity of the sentences in the summary.
-We use a third metric, the Flesch-Kincaid reading ease score, which quantifies how easy the text is to read.
+We use a third metric, the Flesch-Kincaid reading ease score, which quantifies how easy the text is to read \citep{kincaid1975derivation}.
 The reading score ranges from 0 to 100, with higher score indicating easier reading.

-Comparable summary length of OAG and TEG summaries is integral for the subsequent comparison at lexical, semantic and domain levels.
+Comparable summary length of OAG and TES summaries is integral for comparison at lexical, semantic and domain levels.
 The average sentence length indicates the summary's structural composition and granularity.
-With the objective to examine the impact of the transformation of OAG summaries on the reading ease, we compare the readability of OAG and TEG summaries using Flesch-Kincaid reading ease score \citep{kincaid1975derivation} computed as follows.
+With the objective to examine the impact of the transformation on the reading ease, we compare the readability of OAG and TES summaries using Flesch-Kincaid reading ease score, which is computed as follows.

 Here, \textit{ASL} is the average sentence length and \textit{ASW} denotes the average syllables per word.
 Note that the readability of the text with complex words is severely penalized due to the high negative coefficient of \textit{ASW}.
 Overall, texts with longer sentences and complicated words tend to have lower readability scores, while texts featuring shorter sentences and less complex vocabulary obtain a higher readability score.